 - Covering what paperwork and vaccinations, if any, a client needs for an international trip, such as a passport or a visa.

 - Making alternative travel arrangements if changes come up before or during a trip.

 Depending on the agency you work for, you may also visit destinations to get firsthand experience you can use to sell trips to clients.

-Being a great travel agent requires a few key skills, plus an interest in discovering more about the world.
-A successful travel agent is someone who is
+Besides completing your daily job duties, being a great travel agent requires a few key skills, plus an interest in discovering more about the world.
+A successful travel agent is